L-mbda/Theta/README.md

 ### Configuring Allowed origins

-To ensure your instance doesn't eror out, visit the [NextJS Configuration File](/next.config.mjs) and add your URL to the allowedOrigins list on Line 10.
+To ensure your instance doesn't raise errors, visit the [NextJS Configuration File](/next.config.mjs) and add your URL to the allowedOrigins list on Line 10.
 This will prevent certain errors as a result of the application utilizing server actions.

 ## Usage